wiredopposite/XGDTool/README.md

     - GoD / Games on Demand
     - CCI
     - CSO
-    - ZAR
+    - ZAR (As output format only)
-- Seamless conversion for almost all formats.
-For example, you can directly convert a GoD image to a ZAR archive, or an extracted game to a CCI archive, all without writing any temporary files.
-ZAR as an input format is the only one that doesn't support this seamless conversion yet.
+- Seamless conversion, you can directly extract a GoD image, convert an ISO to ZAR archive, or CSO archive to CCI, all without writing any temporary files.
 - Batch processing, a folder full of different game formats can be batch converted to a single format with one command line argument.
-- Automatically finds split files when only one part is provided as an input path.
+- Automatically finds split files when only one part is provided as an input path, assuming they're named in this format: ```name.1.extension``` ```name.2.extension```.
 - Option to select your target app/machine (Xemu, Xenia, OG Xbox, Xbox 360) and let XGDTool decide which settings to use.
-- Attach XBE generation.
+- Attach XBE generation for OG Xbox.
 - Online database lookup for accurate file naming (can be disabled).

 ## Usage